AWS S3 Data Durability

 5. Databases

-• RDS, DynamoDb, Redshift provided as a fully managed RDBMS, NoSQL and data warehouse solutions which can scale up easily
+• RDS, DynamoDB, Redshift provided as a fully managed RDBMS, NoSQL and data warehouse solutions which can scale up easily

-• DynamoDB offers cross region replication
+• DynamoDB offers global tables with multi-region, active-active replication

 • RDS provides Multi-AZ and Read Replicas and also ability to snapshot data from one region to other